-De facto and same sex marriage
+De facto and same sex marriage in Australia

 The Family Law Act 1975 has always recognised the rights of married couples.
 The Family Law Act does not define ‘marriage’, but instead relies upon the definition in the Marriage Act 1961.
 Marriage was formerly defined as ‘the union of a man and a woman to the exclusion of all others, voluntarily entered into for life.’
 The Marriage Act was amended in 2017 due to popular opinion to redefine marriage as “the union of 2 people to the exclusion of all others, voluntarily entered into for life.”
 The effect of this amendment is that parties to a same-sex marriage are now treated under the same marriage principles, as opposed to traditionally being treated under separate provisions dealing with de facto couples.

 The method of working out what is a “just and equitable” property settlement for all married couples and de facto couples (who separated after 1 March 2009) is set out in the Family Law Act 1975.